Low-Rank Tucker Approximation of a Tensor From Streaming Data: Acknowledgments

 \section{Acknowledgments}

-MU, YS, and YG were supported in part by DARPA Award FA8750-17-2-0101.
+MU, YS, and YG were supported in part by DARPA Award FA8750-17-2-0101, NSF Awards IIS-1943131 and CCF-1740822, the ONR Young Investigator Program, and the Simons Institute.
 JAT gratefully acknowledges support from ONR Awards N00014-11-10025, N00014-17-12146, and N00014-18-12363.
-The authors wish to thank Osman Asif Malik and Stephen Becker for their help in understanding and implementing Tucker TensorSketch, and Tamara Kolda for insightful comments on an early draft.
+The authors wish to thank Osman Asif Malik and Stephen Becker for their help in understanding and implementing Tucker TensorSketch, and Tamara Kolda and two anonymous reviewers for insightful comments and suggestions that helped to improve this manuscript.

 \begin{appendices}